JavaFSD-Rajesh-1989/manikanta-practice/Docker/Dockerfile.md

 [Best practices](https://docs.docker.com/build/building/best-practices/)
-A Dockerfile is a text-based document that's used to create a [[container image]].
+A Dockerfile is a text-based document that's used to create a [[Container image]].
 It provides instructions to the image builder on the commands to run, files to copy, startup command, and more.

 ```Dockerfile
 FROM <base-image>